mastodon-sc/mastodon-documentation/docs/partC/deep_lineage/readme.md

 ## Hierarchical Clustering of Lineage Trees

-* Menu Location: `Plugins > Hierarchical Clustering of Lineage Trees`
+* Menu Location: `Plugins > Lineage Analysis > Hierarchical Clustering of Lineage Trees`
 * This command is capable of grouping similar lineage trees together.
 * The linage clustering operates on Mastodon's branch graph.
 * Lineage trees are considered similar, if they share a similar structure and thus represent a similar cell division